SwapChef

 Show ratios in:

-Use Taro when you need it for african dishes, caribbean dishes, boiling.
-Use Yam when you need it for roasting, savory dishes, stews.
+Taro is listed for african dishes, caribbean dishes, boiling and frying.
+Yam is listed for roasting, savory dishes and stews.

 🟀